iampi31415/iampi31415.github.io/book/src/ch_1/software.md

 Let's install all we need.

 ## Rust Tools

-1. Install Rust Toolchain following the steps in <https://rustup.rs/>
+1. Install the Rust toolchain following the steps in <https://rustup.rs/>
     - The Rust Toolchain is `rustup` plus many components `cargo`, `rustc`, the *compiled* `std` component and so on.
-2. We also want the compiled `std`-component for our target microcontroller
+2. Add the compiled `std`-component for our target microcontroller

     ```bash
     rustup target add riscv32imac-unknown-none-elf
     ```

-3. Other development components:
+3. Add development components:

     ```bash
     rustup component add rust-analyzer rust-src
     ```

-    `rust-src` is the `std`-component source code, useful for the `rust-analyzer`.
+    `rust-src` is the `std`-component's source code, used by `rust-analyzer`.

 ## Espressif tools

 [`espflash`](https://github.com/esp-rs/espflash/tree/main/espflash) is used for flashing our ELF binary (our program) into the board.

-Install it with: `cargo install espflash`
+Install `espflash` with: `cargo install espflash`

 ## Build dependencies